correiarangel/correiarangel/README.md

 ![](https://visitor-badge.glitch.me/badge?page_id=arunsridher)

-My name is Arunsridher and I"m a Software Engineer who is passionate about building tech, teaching and learning new technologies
+My name is Marcos Rangel I am a mobile developer passionate about technology, crazy about Linux and software development.
+Above all a dreamer

 ### 🛠 &nbsp;Tech Stack